2 min read

 A Conversation with a Testing Pioneer

-“So an error culture, where you own up to your mistakes, that would be something where there is still a lot to do.
-Not just in software development, but in general!” - Andreas Spillner
+"So an error culture, that you own up to your mistakes, that would be something where there is still a lot to do.
+Not just in software development, but in general!" - Andreas Spillner

 Basic knowledge of software testing: How Andreas Spillner shaped testing